7.5 Documented information

 - Format: The documents must be usable for their purpose.
 The format must be appropriate to the purpose and users, and the media must be accessible and understandable.
 For example, if the medium is electronic, then users would need to have access to a computer or other interface that can display the electronic media.
 Another example might relate to a company that has a high percentage of employees who speak Marathi their documentation would need to be graphically formatted (to make language irrelevant) or translated into Marathi, the language predominantly spoken by the employees.

-Once the documented information exists, the next logical step is control.
+Once the documented information exists, the next logical step is controlled.
 Here are the control requirements from ISO 14001:2015:

 - Availability: The documented information exists where it’s supposed to exist.
 The organization has dedicated the resources to create the documented information and the information is suitable for the need it was intended to fill.